 - Villages of the south of France who loved it

-We will continue to talk about the French Region of the Dordogne – Perigord.
-And in future posts we will tell more details, the route we made, a little history and curiosities.
+We will continue to talk about the French Region of the Dordogne–Perigord.
+In future posts, we will tell more details, the route we made, a little history, and curiosities.

 If you have any questions or want to leave us your recommendations, you can leave us a comment below.